TCL 2020 5- and 6-Series: Everything you need to know about these TVs

 Thinner bezels across 5-Series models ensure an immersive view.
 TCL’s FullView design pushes the edges of the panel much closer to the edges of the TV.
 In return, you get slimmer and less distracting bezels.
 The 5-Series’ included stand features cable management built into the legs, aiding in the distraction-free setup.

 Unfortunately, TCL hasn’t given exact ship dates for the 5-Series yet, but you can expect the below models to begin rolling out shortly, with some being available right now for order and others for preorder.
-We’d also recommend looking at the previous 2019 6-Series for extreme value.
+(We’d also recommend looking at the previous 2019 6-Series for extreme value.)